Last updated 5/11/2017

 Boab Tree Uses

 The most common use of the boab tree is as bush tucker.
 The white pith or husk inside the nut is edible.
-It has a chalky texture and is sour, the flavour being a combination between lemon, sherbet and powdered milk.
+It has a chalky texture and is sour, the flavour being a combination between lemon, sherbet, powdered milk and with an earthy undertone.
 The pith is rich in nutrients, minerals, antioxidants and importantly vitamin C. The pith stays good to eat many months after falling from the tree.
 It can be crushed up and added to water to make a tangy, refreshing drink, or can be added as a thickener for soup.
 In Africa, pegs are fixed into the trunk of baobab trees to make the tree easy to climb to access the nuts.

 Some other uses include using the tree as a source of water, accessing the water stored within the trunk.
 The tree can be used as shelter (or a jail or pub, see notable examples section).
 Paintings and engravings can be made onto the hard surface of the nuts or fruit.